 Students will be guided towards reading books which are appropriate for them and which will allow them to show their understanding by completing quizzes, aiming for 85%.
-We will test students 4 times a year to give us accurate and detailed information on their reading ages.
+We will test students 3 times a year to give us their reading ages.
 Year 7s are tested during Transition day to enable the scheme to start immediately upon their arrival.

 How does the school determine students’ reading level?

 Heartlands uses a STAR Reading™ test taken 3 times a year.